VIP Brother season 7: Petya

 Petya Ivanova "Preslava" is a famous pop-folk singer.
 She entered the VIP Brother 3 in 2009 as a guest star.
 She entered the house on Day 1 and decided to walk out of the House on Day 18.
 She was allowed to re-enter the House on Day 37, but only as a guest star and left in the finale on Day 62.

 Plamen

 Plamen Bogdanov was a housemate in Big Brother 5.
 He entered the house on Day 1 on the village (Old House), where the finalists of his season stayed.
 He eventually was allowed to enter the main house (New House), to join the main group of housemates and was the first evicted on Day 9.

 Riton

 Riton (with members Ekaterina Mihaylova "Katya" and Zdravko Zhelyazkov) are famous pop duet.
 They entered the house on Day 1 and finished fifth in the finale on Day 62.

 Stanimir

-Stanimir Gumov "Gumata" is an actor.
+Stanimir Gumov is an actor.
 He entered the house on Day 1 and finished fourth in the finale on Day 62.